-The current rOCCI-server implementation doesn't handle user management and identity propagation hence an integration with a third-party service is necessary.
-The Perun management server developed and maintained by CESNET is used to provide user management capabilities for OpenNebula Resource Providers.
+The current rOCCI-server implementation doesn't handle user management and identity propagation hence integration with a third-party service is necessary.
+The Perun VO management server developed and maintained by CESNET is used to provide user management capabilities for OpenNebula Resource Providers22.
 It uses locally installed scripts (fully under the control of the Resource Provider in question) to propagate changes in the user pool to all registered Resource Providers.
 They are required to install and configure (if need be) these scripts and report back to EGI Cloud Federation for registration in Perun.
-Installation and configuration details are available online in the EGI-FCTF repository on GitHub.
+Installation and configuration details are available online in the Task's repository on GitHub23.